Nancy Friedemann-Sánchez: Turn of the Sea

-Please join us on Saturday, March 4, 2023, from 2:00 – 3:30pm in the Main Gallery (3rd floor) for a very special event to celebrate the closing of Nancy Friedemann-Sánchez’s fabulous exhibition Turn of the Sea.
+Please join us on Saturday, March 4, 2023, from 2:00 – 3:30pm in the Lecture Hall and Main Gallery (3rd floor) for a very special event to celebrate the closing of Nancy Friedemann-Sánchez’s fabulous exhibition Turn of the Sea.
 For the past few months Nancy’s important multi-media work has inspired many conversations about topics including the history of colonialism, racial identity, Indigenous craft traditions, and eco-feminism.
-For this event, she will be joined by her friend and colleague University of Nebraska, Lincoln professor Dr. Amelia María de la Luz Montes.
+For this event, she will be joined by her friends and colleagues University of Nebraska, Lincoln professors Dr. Katie Anania and Dr. Amelia María de la Luz Montes.

 Learn more HERE!

 Iowa Public Radio Article: Sioux City hosts community conversation with Latino and Indigenous residents

 Mestiza Dos Veces